WasmEdge/WasmEdge/docs/book/en/src/os/android.md

 #### Android development CLI

-In Ubuntu Linux, developers can use the `apt-get` command to install Android debugging and testing tool `adb`.
+In Ubuntu Linux, you can use the `apt-get` command to install Android debugging and testing tool `adb`.
 Using the `adb shell` command on the Ubuntu dev machine, you can open a CLI shell to execute commands on the connected Android device.

 ```
 $ sudo apt-get install adb